adelakrompova/english-for-designers/04-case-study/index.md

 ![process](process.jpg)

-I redraw his portrait and in the background I added shades of brown in the shape of rays, in the sense of theater lights; then I added the curtain like hint on my beloved Jara Cimrman theatre.
+I redraw his portrait and I tried to capture his kind face with wrinkles, because that's how most people know him.
+In the background I added shades of brown in the shape of rays, in the sense of theater lights; then I added the curtain like hint on my beloved Jara Cimrman theatre.
 I wanted the illustration to have a pleasant and calm effect, so the colors in the background are in muted tones.

 ![done](done.jpg)

 Nowadays I have done nineteen pieces of illustrations already and create periodically every month.
 I truly adore creating new pieces of work, I like to think about how would I render every event and I like to see that people love my work.

+I love project Historické okénko, full of creative creators and interesting information, and I'm very honored to be a part of it.♥